 so I put chararoy12_christiechristie_head.unity3d in this field.
 Notice how it doesn’t need you to add the abdata directory!You don’t need to add the abdata directory, the retail game already points to it in a field previous to this one (only added in the retail game).

 Notice how it now has a new field with abdata as its value?
 Well, the retail game needs this field.
 You get it from the original 00.unity3d from the game, so don’t worry too much about it.
-Just make sure you’re editing the right fields from here on (for now, just visualize it in the following pictures, I’ll update later).
+Just make sure you’re editing the right fields from here on (just imagine it in the following pictures).

 To make sure it saved correctly, reopen the file and check the list.